joplin/plugin-templates/README.md

 | `boolean` | show_summary: boolean |
 | `enum` (dropdown list) | color: enum(Red, Yellow) |

+You can't use special characters ("@", ",", "#", "+", "(", etc.) or spaces in variable names.
+However, you can use "_" in variable names.

 > **NOTE**: If you declare a custom variable with same name as the built-in variables, the custom variable value will be used.

 Internally, [Handlebars.Js](https://handlebarsjs.com/) is used to compile the templates.
 You can write templates to be compatible with `Handlebars`.